Inscribe-so/core/README.md

 # Inscribe Contracts

-Inscribe is a protocol that allows anyone to add arbitrary metadata on top of existing NFTs across any chain.
+Inscribe is a protocol that allows anyone to add arbitrary metadata on top of existing NFTs.

 Media that can be attached may include photos, videos, text.